jtlapp/fieldzoo/README.md

 ## Technologies

-[Turborepo](https://turbo.build/repo), a tool for managing monorepos.
+[Nx](https://nx.dev/), a tool for managing monorepos.
 This platform consists of several apps and tools that need to share code, and monorepos make this possible.
-I started with Nx but found the file structure too messy and indirection too hard to make work.
-Turborepo is a simple veneer over familiar package structures.
+It will operate on the same monorepos as Turborepo but runs much faster and produces far more readable output.

 [pnpm](https://pnpm.io/), a tool for managing packages.
 I chose pnpm because it vastly faster and more space efficient than npm and yarn for monorepo management.